Star Trek project

 Scattered thoughts

-One subject that's difficult to tackle is that of antagonists.
-Can an alien race be irredeemable?
-One might argue that aliens could be all sorts of weird and hardwired... but in practice we see most Trek aliens as slightly odd humans and stories do carry a moral message.
-If aliens are portrayed as monolithic that's can feel like blatant stereotyping.
-But it's also uninteresting to overhumanize and give every alien the full human moral range.
+One subject that's difficult to tackle is that of irredeemable antagonists (if even needed).
+Can or should an alien race be portrayed as irredeemable?
+One might argue that aliens could be all sorts of culturally weird and biologically hardwired... but in practice we see most Trek aliens as slightly odd humans and stories do carry a moral message.
+But then again, Star Trek is ultimately a show for humans about human conflict solving.
+The alien bit are just a bit of thematic obfuscation.

-Did we ever see a big evil/antagonistic but voluntary alliance in Star Trek (not counting the mirror universe)?
+Did we ever see a big evil/antagonistic but voluntary alliance in Star Trek (not counting the mirror universe and Dominion)?
 I wonder what one would look like.
-I'm thinking something like, the Romulans, Cardassians, Klingon and Ferengi just get chummy and decide the Federation needs to go (it's insidious).
+I'm thinking something like, the Romulans, Cardassians, Klingon and Ferengi just get chummy and decide the Federation needs to go (it's insidious, right?).
 But it would be out of character for those to ally.
 The allied aliens would probably need to all share ideals and traits which are big Federation no-nos (e.g. caste/slavery system, cannibalism, bio weapons, nuking/enslaving primitive worlds or otherwise violating the prime directive).
-But they're probably not highly xenophobic if comfortably allied.
+However, such aliens are probably not highly xenophobic if comfortably allied.
 It's possible that they're all happy (inherently) and just appear evil from our perspective, but if they're expansionist and come into conflict with the Federation then it seems more likely that the populations brought under their heel are suffering (the reverse might be true if the Feds expand into their space, forcefully disrupting their culture even if with good intentions).
+I don't really like that kind of both-siding though and TOS was more optimistic about the virtues of a diverse alliance (and bullying obvious jerks).

 Some aliens might be so xenophobic they only ever put other aliens to work in the mines, so this type of antagonist would not be very diverse in regards to their fleet and ship crew.
 Alone they could not challenge the Federation but would be limited to colony harassment and sneaky terrorism (unless they have perhaps broken the prime directive and enslaved a lot of worlds to use for fleet production, i.e. tapping resources the Federation won't due to its moral code).
 The Dominion is larger but employs unnatural manipulation & control so its members are not really coherent like those of the Federation.
 I suppose it's possible to have a Federation-like alliance where the members are all kinda nice, but there's a Big Misunderstanding causing conflict with the Federation.
 Some planets blew up resulting in blood lasting centuries.
 Technically the two sides could've been neutral or even friends, but it's too late due to escalation and propaganda.
 Maybe too close to home and painful to watch as an omniscient viewer though, just seeing them dig that hole.